-The court’s decision gives the government the opportunity to reverse the course it set when Kevin Rudd intervened in the immigration portfolio in October 2009 to return seventy-eight asylum seekers to Indonesia after they had been picked up in distress and transferred to an Australian Customs ship, the Oceanic Viking.
+The court’s decision gives the government the opportunity to reverse the course it set when Kevin Rudd intervened in the immigration portfolio in October 2009 to return seventy-eight asylum seekers to Indonesia after they had been transferred to an Australian Customs ship, the Oceanic Viking.

 As the refugee law specialists Savitri Taylor and Brynna Rafferty-Brown wrote at the time, this was Kevin Rudd’s Tampa: “The boat presented the government with a choice and the choice it made was the same one the Howard government made in relation to the Tampa, in essence if not in detail.”
-Up to that point the immigration minister, Chris Evans, had been taking a more measured and humane approach to new arrivals and the government had begun exploring regional cooperation options for reducing the number of risky voyages; Mr Rudd’s intervention undid much of that work overnight.
+Immigration minister Chris Evans had been taking a more measured and humane approach to new arrivals and the government had begun exploring regional cooperation options for reducing the number of risky voyages; Mr Rudd’s intervention undid much of that work overnight.
 Since then, asylum seekers have been the casualties of a government undermined by its own backflips and equivocations on a range of important issues.

 Once Julia Gillard became prime minister the government’s hostility towards boat arrivals hardened.
 On the recent anniversary of the 2010 election, she told the Age’s Michelle Grattan that she has no regrets.
 “Labor is the political party that first created mandatory detention in this country way back when, under Gerry Hand as immigration minister…” she said.
 “I’m absolutely satisfied that mandatory detention is the right policy.”